ktbliz/birthday/README.md

 The Birthday gems scrapes fun facts on birthdays between 1901 and 2018, including: days until next birthday, number of days since birth, gemstone, western zodiac sign, eastern zodiac sign, and famous people also born on the given birthday.

-The fun facts scraped from two websites:
+The fun facts are scraped from two websites:

 My Birthday Ninja (https://mybirthday.ninja/)